goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 Most of this episode deals with inferential statistics.
 First let's discuss some of the philosophy underlying the methods we're going to learn.
 The general idea is that we want to have a grasp of the probability that a hypothesis is true.
 Hypothesis testing is the use of statistics to determine that probability.

-More formally, there are several steps to this process:
+More formally, there are several steps to this:

 1. Formulating a *null hypothesis* (usually stating that the observations are due to pure chance).
 The *alternative hypothesis* is that the observations cannot be explained by chance alone.